SVG 2 Requirement: Support the z-index.

 SVG supports three fundamental types of graphics elements that can be rendered onto the canvas:

 Shapes and text can be filled (i.e., apply paint to the interior of the shape) and stroked (i.e., apply paint along the outline of the shape).
-A stroke operation is centered on the outline of the object; thus, in effect, half of the paint falls on the interior of the shape and half of the paint falls outside of the shape.

 The order in which fill, stroke and markers are painted is determined